wangela/tipster/README.md

 Notes:

-Created a second activity to allow user to switch between simple tip calculation and complex tip calculation
+Created a second activity to allow user to switch between simple tip calculation and complex tip calculation.
+In the future, would like to get the tip percentage to follow the thumb on the SeekBar in the Detailed calculator.

 Walkthrough of all user stories: